nomadicGopher/Sandbox/TypeScript/README.md

 ## Usage

 1. Write your TypeScript code in `scripts.ts`.
-2. Compile the TypeScript code to JavaScript: `tsc scripts.ts`
+2. Compile the TypeScript code to JavaScript: `npm run build` (alternatively the tsc command can be run independently if desired)
+    * _Leaving the terminal running without using `ctr+c` will watch for code changes and automatically apply them._
 3. Open `index.html` in your browser to see the results.